 About Medina of Tunis

-The Medina of Tunis, the historic quarter of the capital of Tunisia, is a labyrinth of some seven hundred monuments and buildings, many dating to the period between the twelfth and the sixteenth centuries.
+The Medina of Tunis – the historic quarter of the capital of Tunisia – is a labyrinth of some 700 monuments and buildings, many dating to the period between the 12th and the 16th centuries.

 History of Medina of Tunis

-The Medina of Tunis was founded in the seventh century following the fall of Carthage, but flourished in the twelfth century under the rule of the Almohad Dynasty and then under the Hafsid Dynasty up to the sixteenth century, both being Berber dynasties.
+The Medina of Tunis was founded in the 7th century following the fall of Carthage, but flourished in the 12th century under the rule of the Almohad Dynasty then the Hafsid Dynasty up to the 16th century, both being Berber dynasties.
 During this time, Tunis was a thriving centre of commerce and culture, the result today being an impressive collection of surviving mosques, palaces, and monuments.